-Pre-requisite: Prerequisites: ENG\ 101 or ENG\ 101W with a "C" or better OR ENG\ 101 with concurrency or consent of the instructor.
+Pre-requisite: Prerequisite: ENG\ 085 or ENG\ 093 with a "C-"or better or ENG\ 101 (may be taken concurrently) or consent of instructor

-Goals: - to analyze the major social, economic and political movements from the Early National Period through the Reconstruction Era.
+Goals: - To acquaint students with the social, economic and political movements in the United States from the 1940's through the 1980's.

-- to look at history and historiography from the perspective of different cultural groups with attention to race, gender, ethnic and class issues. - to foster a better overall understanding of the American Civil War and its relevance to life today. - to recognize the complexity of American history and its relevance to life today. - to appreciate the importance of both war and politics in American history
+- To develop an appreciation for history and historiography from the perspective of different cultural groups with attention to race, gender, ethnic and class issues. - To recognize the complexity of American history and its relevance to life today. - To appreciate the importance of both war and politics in American history